Amazon's Alexa will be built into all new homes from Lennar

 “Even though the demand isn’t uniform across the country, when buyers want these things you have to start supplying them or you can quickly become second in line.”

 “It’s like that point when CDs were replacing cassettes.
-If you bought a car with a cassette player and everyone you knew had a CD player in their car, you probably thought ‘Wow, this car is second-rate.’”
+If you bought a car with a cassette player and everyone you knew had a CD player in their car, you probably thought ‘Wow, this car is outdated.' "